German Empire: 1918

-Home front

 The concept of "total war" meant that supplies had to be redirected towards the armed forces and, with German commerce being stopped by the Allied naval blockade, German civilians were forced to live in increasingly meagre conditions.
 First food prices were controlled, then rationing was introduced.
 During the war about 750,000 German civilians died from malnutrition.

 Towards the end of the war, conditions deteriorated rapidly on the home front, with severe food shortages reported in all urban areas.
 The causes included the transfer of many farmers and food workers into the military, combined with the overburdened railway system, shortages of coal, and the British blockade.
-The winter of 1916–1917 was known as the "turnip winter", because the people had to survive on a vegetable more commonly reserved for livestock, as a substitute for potatoes and meat, which were increasingly scarce.
+The winter of 1916–1917 was known as the "turnip winter" because the people had to survive on a vegetable more commonly reserved for livestock as a substitute for potatoes and meat, which were increasingly scarce.
 Thousands of soup kitchens were opened to feed the hungry, who grumbled that the farmers were keeping the food for themselves.
 Even the army had to cut the soldiers' rations.
 The morale of both civilians and soldiers continued to sink.

-Spanish Flu Pandemic

 The population of Germany was already suffering from outbreaks of disease due to malnutrition due to Allied blockade preventing food imports.
 Spanish flu arrived in Germany with returning troops.
 Around 287,000 people died of Spanish flu in Germany between 1918 and 1920 with 50,000 deaths in Berlin alone.